 Due to the presence of over 1000 mountain huts, multi-day hiking is very popular.

 Apart from the famous Alta Vias, which I will get to in a second, there are 4 hut to hut trips that I recommend.

 The first is a north to south traverse through Tre Cime National Park, it gives you the opportunity to see the famous Three Peaks from all angles.

 The second is a south to north traverse of the Rosengarten Group which has many rewarding via ferrata extensions.

 My absolute favourite - Dolomiti Brenta Traverse - the lesser known range in the south west part of the Dolomites with lots of exhilarating via ferratas!

 Last but not least, a 4 day traverse of the San Pale di Martino Range, a part of the longer Palaronda route.

 Alta, coming from the Latin Altus, meaning "high" and Via meaning "road", "path" or "way".
 These are high paths through the mountains that take several days.
 In the Dolomites there are predominantly 6 routes.
 Alta Via 1, 2, 3, 4, 5 and 6.
 Personally I have done all of Alta Via 1 (142km), Alta Via 2 (200km) and Alta Via 4 (92 km) plus parts of Alta Via 3 and 5.

-Some Alta Vias contain via ferratas within them so depending on which one you pick, you may have to carry via ferrata equipment too.
+Some Alta Vias contain via ferratas so depending on which one you pick, you may have to carry via ferrata equipment too.
 Even if the strict Alta Via route doesn't have any via ferratas, it's usually a good idea to take it anyway because there are always extension climbs that you can add on.

 Not particularly.
 The biggest expense, as with any holiday or travel, will usually be your accommodation.
 A cheap hotel in Cortina will set you back roughly €100 a night (for two people), a fancy one - roughly between 300€ and 400€.